5 Things That Have Made My at-Home Meal Prep So Much Easier

 I don't love eating the same meal every day, so I like to batch cook things like lean proteins, grains, potatoes and/or veggies so I can mix and match items and switch up the flavors.
 An easy way to add flavor and variety is by adding a really great sauce to the mix.
 Here are some of my favorites:

-- Wicked Kitchen's Sticky Teriyaki Sauce is amazing for drizzling over veggies or using in stir-fries and grain bowls (you can buy it at Sprouts stores nationwide).
+- Wicked Kitchen's Sticky Teriyaki Sauce is amazing for drizzling over veggies or using in stir-fries and grain bowls (you can buy it at Kroger stores nationwide).

 - Carbone's pasta sauces are especially delicious on noodles, pizza, homemade meatballs and polenta.
 The arrabiata sauce is my favorite since it adds a welcome amount of spice to your favorite meal.
 (Buy it: $39.95 for a 4-pack on Amazon)